-According to USDA's Forest Service, for 2007-2008, total output (production) of softwood lumber by U.S. sawmills averaged about 29.5 billion board feet annually.
+According to USDA's Forest Service, for 2007-2008 (most recent data available to USDA), total output (production) of softwood lumber by U.S. sawmills averaged about 29.5 billion board feet annually.
 Of the 29.5 billion board feet, 12.6 billion board feet were from the U.S. South, 14.4 billion board feet were from the U.S. West, and 2.5 billion board feet were from the Northeast and Lake States.
-Data for the western States is from the Western Wood Products Association 4 and data for the other two regions is from the U.S. Census Bureau.5
+Data for the western states is from the Western Wood Products Association 4 and data for the other two regions is from the U.S. Census Bureau.5

-Softwood Lumber Markets6
+Softwood Lumber Markets 6